 Dear Sikol,

-First, have yourself examined by an ophthalmologist.
-In fact, your description is reminiscent of the possible development of a cluster headache.
-Therefore, monitor the symptoms closely and document them in a pain calendar.
-A current neurological examination is also required.
+First, have your eyes examined by an ophthalmologist.
+Your description does indeed sound like the possible development of cluster headaches.
+Therefore, carefully observe your symptoms and document them in a headache diary.
+A current neurological examination is also necessary.

 Kind regards